RanRhoads84/debgpt7.8-with-vectorDB/README.md

 debgpt -Hx devref: -a 'how does general resolution work?'
 ```

-* If you don't really bother to read anything, for instance:
+* If you don't really bother to read `policy:` and `devref:`, or forgot which one is talking about the question in you mind, for instance:
 ```
-debgpt -H -x policy: -x devref: -a 'which document talk about Multi-Arch: ?'
+debgpt -H -x policy: -x devref: -a 'which document (and which section) talk about Multi-Arch: ?'
 ```

 * Load the latest sbuild log file and ask a question